Trip Highlights of Mera Peak Climbing

 During this trek, you will be close to the culture and traditions of the people living in the Khumbu region.
 Mera Peak falls on a complex level of trekking.
 You will need to have a qualified and experienced guide with you while climbing.
 Almost all the treks in the Everest region start from a flight from Kathmandu to Lukla.

 You can visit the famous Arun Valley.
 Another popular place on the road to Mera Peak is the forest of Hinku Valley.
 Hinku Valley itself is a beautiful place with lovely people.
-If you are lucky enough, you might see some animals while passing through the Hinku Valley.
-Enjoying the scenic and cultural beauty of the Khumbu region, you will reach Mera Peak.
+If you are lucky enough, you might see some animals while passing through it.
+Enjoy the scenic and cultural beauty of the Khumbu region.
+You will reach Mera Peak.

 Mera Peak is the highest peak in the world.
 It would help if you took proper acclimatization to avoid altitude sickness.
 We have developed the Mera peak climbing itinerary properly.
 The trekkers can enjoy the trek and explore new things.
 The view of the mountains you will get after climbing Mera Peak is said to be the best view of the mountains in Nepal.